Improving Policing & Public safety in davis

 background / history

 On June 16, 2020, in response to over 2 hours of public comment asking that Davis divest from the police and re-invest in true community health and safety, the Davis City Council created a Temporary Joint Subcommission (TJS) tasked with making recommendations to re-envision the public safety system in the city.
+After months of work, the joint subcommission has produced a report to present to City Council with 9 main recommendations.
+They will be presenting this report at the Dec.
+1 City Council Meeting.

 Read the full report